ErpNetDocs/tech/whats-new/v26-2/web-client/index.md

 Once you confirm, each selected product will be automatically added as a separate line.
 ![picture](pictures/selectbynav3.png)

-Continue likewise, and save the new document.
+Continue in the same way and save the new document.

 > [!CAUTION]
 > If you edit an existing middle line, bear in mind that all selected items will REPLACE the next lines.
 The selection will not be inserted between the existing lines.